ryan-kirkman/challenges/problems/ring_groups.md

 ## The Problem

 In Talkdesk, groups are set through associations between phone numbers and agents.
-If an agent has the ring group "tier1" and the phone number has the same ring group, when someone calls the phone number it will ring that agent.
+If an agent has the ring group "tier1" and the phone number has the same ring group, when someone calls the phone number, it will ring that agent.
 The Talkdesk backend also supports routing of calls based on a multi-level chain where the second group will ring if the agents in the first level aren't available.

 Example: One of our accounts uses Talkdesk to provide support to their customers and they have 3 support levels: "tier 1", "tier 2" and "tier 3". "tier 1" is the team that should answer all the calls, however, technical issues are usually escalated to "tier 2" (calls can be transfered between both groups); if none of these groups are able to solve the customer's problem, engineers ("tier 3") are available to help.